Jean-Claude Germain

-Jean-Claude Germain (born 18 June 1939 in Montreal) is a Canadian playwright, author, journalist and historian.
+Jean-Claude Germain (18 June 1939 – 24 April 2025) was a Canadian playwright, author, journalist and historian.

+Life and career

-He contributed to Le Petit Journal, to Victor-Lévy Beaulieu's Dimensions magazine and to Maclean's Magazine, and has been the senior editor to Le Québec littéraire.
-He writes a monthly column in l'aut'journal.
+Germain contributed to Le Petit Journal, to Victor-Lévy Beaulieu's Dimensions magazine and to Maclean's Magazine, and was the senior editor to Le Québec littéraire.
+He wrote a monthly column in l'aut'journal.
 In 1969 he founded the company Le Théâtre du Même Nom which became the Théâtre d'Aujourd'hui of which he became the director in 1972.
-He has also taught at the National Theatre School of Canada.
+He also taught at the National Theatre School of Canada.

+He was married to Nicole Leblanc until her death in May 2017.

+Germain died on 24 April 2025, at the age of 85.